sing-group/nlpa/README.md

 Although streaming sources could be easily used with NLPA, currently it uses locally stored files (i.e. in a local or network file system) represented through *java.io.File* objects as the main of reading data instances.
 Descriptions of each available task for processing instances containing *java.io.File* objects as data, are included below.

-*File2StringBufferPipe* is able to transform the data attribute of an instance from *java.io.File* to a *java.lang.StringBuffer* type.
+- *File2StringBufferPipe* is able to transform the data attribute of an instance from *java.io.File* to a *java.lang.StringBuffer* type.
 To this end, the textual content of the target file (only for supported formats) is stored in the data attribute.

-*GuessDateFromFilePipe* is able to find in input file (interpreting their formats) the date of the contents (when available).
+- *GuessDateFromFilePipe* is able to find in input file (interpreting their formats) the date of the contents (when available).
 As result of this process, date is stored as a property of each instance (using “date” as default name).

-*StoreFileExtensionPipe* creates a property to insert the type of content into the instance properties (using “extension” as default name).
+- *StoreFileExtensionPipe* creates a property to insert the type of content into the instance properties (using “extension” as default name).
 The value of the property is computed as the extension of the file referenced by the data attribute of the instance.

-Finally, *TargetAssigningFromPathPipe* can be applied only for classification purposes.
+- *TargetAssigningFromPathPipe* can be applied only for classification purposes.
 This task finds in the path of the File referenced by the data attribute of the instance if a folder matching the class is found.
 This task uses a transformation map to connect system folder names with instance categories.

 Once a *java.io.File* is processed into a *java.lang.StringBuffer* (i.e. using File2StringBufferPipe task), a wide variety of operations can be used to pre-process text.
 Next subsection presents the tasks that can be used for processing *StringBuffer* object included as instance data.